ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The "hash" parameter in the request to the client instance's callback URI ties the front channel response to an ongoing request by using values known only to the parties involved.
-This security mechanism allows the client instance to protect itself against several kinds of session fixation and injection attacks.
+This security mechanism allows the client instance to protect itself against several kinds of session fixation and injection attacks as discussed in {{security-interact-hash}} and related sections.
 The AS MUST always provide this hash, and the client instance MUST validate the hash when received.

-To calculate the "hash" value, the party doing the calculation creates a hash string by concatenating the following values in the following order using a single newline (`\n`) character to separate them:
+To calculate the "hash" value, the party doing the calculation creates a hash base string by concatenating the following values in the following order using a single newline (`\n`) character to separate them:

 * the "nonce" value sent by the client instance in the [interaction "finish" section of the initial request](#request-interact-finish)